teresa-m/training-material/topics/community/tutorials/community-tutorial-table/tutorial.md

 Once the Pull Request is merged, a table with all tutorial will be created in `communities/<your community>/resources/tutorials.tsv`

-# Review the generated table to curate tutorials

-The generated table will contain all the tutorials associated with the tags that you selected.
-However, not all of these tutorials might be interesting for your community.

-Galaxy Codex allows for an additional optional filter for tutorials, that can be defined by the community curator (maybe that is you!).

-TO DO : We Will soon update this section to explain how to filter tutorials, sorry for the inconvenience.

 # Embed the table in your community page on the Hub

 The table you have created can be embedded in your community page on the Hub, e.g. [microGalaxy](https://galaxyproject.org/community/sig/microbial/#workflows-and-tutorials).